Alexandre François: Documentation of languages and cultures in Melanesia

 François recorded texts from the oral literature – myths, legends, folktales – in various language communities of Vanuatu and the Solomons.

 He provided local communities with various books in their languages, in the perspective of promoting the use of vernacular languages in writing.

 Together with ethnomusicologist Monika Stern and anthropologist Éric Wittersheim, he ran a multidisciplinary project on traditional music and poetry in Vanuatu.
 This led to the publication of Music of Vanuatu: Celebrations and Mysteries, a CD album of songs and dances recorded during social events in the field.

 Contribution to linguistic typology and theory

 François coined the term "colexification".
-This term captures the fact that certain concepts, which some languages distinguish in their lexicons, are encoded in the same way ("colexified") in other languages.
-Colexification is increasingly used in research about lexical typology.
+This term, used in lexical typology, captures the fact that certain concepts, which some languages distinguish in their lexicons, are encoded in the same way ("colexified") in other languages.

-Together with Siva Kalyan (ANU), he also developed Historical glottometry, a non-cladistic approach to language genealogy, inspired by the Wave model.
+Together with Siva Kalyan (ANU), he also developed historical glottometry, a non-cladistic approach to language genealogy, inspired by the wave model.